Skip to main content

 We ran to Rio.

 And as you may have predicted, we have zero regrets.
-So here we share some of the most obvious and “must do’s/sees and recommendations in Rio de Jainero while keeping a close eye on yourself and the bank account.
+So here we share some of the most obvious and “must do’s/sees” and recommendations in Rio de Janeiro while keeping a close eye on yourself and the bank account.

 Accommodation in Rio De Janeiro:

-Obviously, safety is a huge concern for any gringo landing into Rio.
-Usually, we don’t pay too much attention to scaremongering; most countries we have visited has come with some sort of warning.
-Mexico, El Salvador, and Colombia etc. they are all “dangerous” and yet we never felt in any way unsafe.
-However, we will be in honest in admitting that even for a local, Rio can be a city with negative possibilities (no way will we label it as ‘dangerous’).
+Obviously, safety is a huge concern for any gringo landing in Rio.
+Usually, we don’t pay too much attention to scaremongering; most countries we have visited have come with some sort of warning.
+Mexico, El Salvador, Colombia etc. are all “dangerous” and yet we never felt in any way unsafe.
+However, we will be honest in admitting that even for a local, Rio can be a city with negative possibilities (no way will we label it as ‘dangerous’).

 As mentioned, we stayed with a friend about 30 minutes from Copacabana via metro in a beautiful and prosperous area called Barra da Tijuca and if safety is a concern, this is the place for you.
 Let’s just say that walking alongside the secluded river to visit some Capybara (a cute and giant guinea pig) at 4am wasn’t an issue.

-And the good news is that if you would like to stay in Barra da Tijuca, Alex has a two bedroom 5th storey apartment with city views, swimming pool, gym, excellent amenities, only 10 minutes from the long stretch of beach, public transport including the metro shops, ATMs and anything else you can think of.
+The good news is that if you would like to stay in Barra da Tijuca, Alex has a two bedroom 5th storey apartment with city views, a swimming pool, a gym, and excellent amenities, only 10 minutes from the long stretch of beach, public transport including the metro shops, ATMs and anything else you can think of.

-Alex is in the process of setting up an Airbnb account, however if you would like to avail of affordable rates and either rent a room or the entire apartment pop us an email at katie[at]theungracefulguide.com and we can put you in touch.
+Alex is in the process of setting up an Airbnb account, however, if you would like to avail of affordable rates and either rent a room or the entire apartment pop us an email at katie@theungracefulguide.com and we can put you in touch.

 Just remember that Barra is a completely different area to Barra da Tijuca so Google correctly.
 We can vouch for it anyway!

-And if you do decide to stay in Barra de Tijuca when, or if, you arrive into the main bus terminal in Rio Terminal Rodoviário Menezes Cortes, cross the road to the ONI bus terminal and jump the 103 or 105 to the Barra de Tijuca beach.
-It costs 3.60 (€1) the flat fee for all busses in Rio de Jainero.
+And if you do decide to stay in Barra de Tijuca, or if, you arrive at the main bus terminal in Rio Terminal Rodoviário Menezes Cortes, cross the road to the ONI bus terminal and jump the 103 or 105 to the Barra de Tijuca beach.
+It costs 3.60 (€1) the flat fee for all buses in Rio de Janeiro.

 Things To Do in Rio De Janeiro: